AHEAD

 Universal Design for Learning (UDL) is a set of principles for curriculum development that give all individuals equal opportunities to learn, including Students with Disabilities.
 UDL aims to improve the educational experience of all students by introducing more flexible methods of teaching, assessment and service provision to cater for the diversity of learners in our classrooms.
 This approach is underpinned by research in the field of neuroscience and is designed to improve the learning experience and outcomes for all students.

-Watch the video below get a 3 minute introduction to the concept of universal design for learning.
+Watch the video below to get a 3 minute introduction to the concept of universal design for learning.